 You also have content type — the “how” you write about it, or the form your writing takes.
 Some examples are blog posts, case studies, and white papers (we’ll discuss many more in a moment).

 Which should you focus on when you’re a new freelance writer?

 In fact, you may not want to specialize in a specific niche topic at all in the early stages of your freelance writing career.
 Gaining experience should be your first priority.

 Later, you can, and should, consider specializing.

 “The Riches Are In The Niches”

 After all, as a freelance writer, you are providing marketing services to your clients.
-And to create excellent marketing content for a client, you need to know how to speak directly to their prospects or customers.
+And to create excellent marketing and blog content for a client, you need to know how to speak directly to their prospects or customers.